 1849: According to Kauffman's 1960 book "The Pennsylvania - Kentucky Rifle", Charles Raker is identified as a gunsmith in the 1849 tax roll of Bedford County.

 1849-1850: Whisker's 2017 book "Gunsmiths of Bedford County, Pennsylvania" has an entry for a Charles F. Raker who was born in Holland in 1823, and was a son of David Raker and Caroline Raker.
-Unlike Carey and Kauffman, Whisker reports that Charles Raker is identified as a gunsmith on the 1849 and 1850 tax rolls of Todd Township in Fulton County, and in the 1850 federal census.
+Unlike Carey and Kauffman, Whisker reports that Charles Raker is identified as a gunsmith on the 1849 and 1850 tax rolls of Todd Township in Fulton County, Pennsylvania.
+The reported birth date and birth location appear to be wrong, based on the 1850 census record shown below.

 Circa 1850: According to A. Merwyn Carey's 1953 book "American Firearms Makers" Charles Raker was a Bedford County gunsmith circa 1850.

-1865: Whisker's 2017 book reports that starting in 1865 Charles Raker was working in Knox County, Illinois as a gunsmith, either in or near the village of Maquon.
+1865: Whisker's 2017 book reports that starting in 1865 Charles Raker was working in Knox County, Illinois as a gunsmith.

 1907: Whisker's 2017 book reports the year of death for Charles Raker as 1907.
 In the Knoxville Cemetery in Knox County, Illinois there is a tombstone for C. F. Raker and Sarah A. Raker.
 Her birth and death dates are given, but only his birth date is given: May 27, 1827.
-I am not sure this pertains to the right individual.
+This birth date is harmonious with the age given in the 1850 census.

 A Bedford County-style .44 caliber smooth rifle, reportedly signed in cursive "C. F. Baker" was offered for sale by Heritage Auction in 2011.
 It has a 42-1/2" octagonal barrel.
 The G. Goulcher lock has an engraved Bedford County-style percussion hammer.
 The maple stock has a cheekpiece and incised carving that includes a bird, a fish, and some scroll work.
 The rifle has no patch box.
 I wonder if the signature was actually intended to be "C. F. Raker".